rafaelromao/qmk_firmware/keyboards/kprepublic/bm40hsrgb/keymaps/rafaelromao/readme.md

 - XCV (qwerty) / XCD (colemak) activates the raise layer for one shot.
 - M,. (qwerty) / H,. (colemak) activates the lower layer for one shot.
 - 123 activates the functions layer.
-- AltShiftCtrl activates the navigation layer.
+- AltCtrlShift activates the navigation layer.
-- ' " &, 456, CtrlShiftAlt, -=!, F4F5F6 or LeftDownUp returns to the previous layer.
+- ' " &, 456, ShiftCtrlAlt, -=!, F4F5F6 or LeftDownUp returns to the previous layer.
 - _{} or $() or 789 or ^~` swap hands for one shot.

 ## Tap Dance